20 REASONS TO VISIT NEPAL IN 2022

 THE HISTORY

 Centuries and centuries of human and natural history are evident wherever you go in Nepal.
-Medieval temples in Kathmandu, archaeological sites from the time of the Buddha on the Terai, undated cave dwellings in Mustang, fossilised sea creatures lying amid the stones at 3,000 metres in Mustang… It would be hard to learn about Nepal’s millennia of history in a single trip, but browse the bookstores of Kathmandu and pick up something interesting to accompany you on your travels.
+Medieval temples in Kathmandu, archaeological sites from the time of the Buddha on the Terai, undated cave dwellings in Mustang, fossilized meters of sea creatures lying amid the stones at 3,000 meters in Mustang.
+It would be hard to learn about Nepal’s millennia of history in a single trip, but browse the bookstores of Kathmandu and pick up something interesting to accompany you on your travels.

 THE PEOPLE